SNES programming tutorial. Example 2.

 Ignore the HDMA stuff for now (which use the same registers).
 The main use for DMA is to write to $2104, $2118, and $2122 (OAM data, VRAM data, and CG data).
 DMA is just a hardware copy loop for transferring data from the CPU bus (ROM and RAM) to the PPU bus (VRAM, palette, and OAM).
 You should use a DMA when you are transferring more than a dozen bytes to any of these RAMs.

-The example code is for palette DMA.
+The example code is for DMA to palette RAM (CGRAM).
 DMA needs to happen during *forced blank or during **v-blank.
 First you set up the transfer.
 There are 8 channels, but let’s focus on channel 0.
 All of these are 8 bit values.

 * forced blank is when the PPU is off, register $2100 upper bit set.